 • Drive a different route to work/school for a week

-Do not access facebook, myspace, or any social network for a full week
+Do not access any Social Media for a full week

 Eat alone in a restaurant during lunch hour